davidsneighbour/components/netlification/README.md

 ##### Disable internal alias creation in Hugo

 If you are using Netlification you can speed up Hugo's page creation process a little bit by setting the config variable `disableAliases` to `true`.
-This will disable the default behaviour of creating an HTML file per alias to redirect via meta tags.
+This will disable the default behaviour of creating an HTML file per alias to redirect via meta tags and speed up site generation.

 #### Headers